5cw/fountain_of_youth/README.md

 - `

 Replace `x` with `|x|` to measure from the edge of the page and not the edge of the bounding box.
 This will also make `%` and units like `vh` and `vw` size relative to the entire page.

+If this operator is used in combination with combine `^`, the other block's margins will shift to accommodate, unless it has its own shifting specified.

 ### Bulk Formatter